rossdrew/emuRox/README.md

  <img align="right" src="https://codecov.io/gh/rossdrew/emuRox/graphs/sunburst.svg" data-canonical-src="https://codecov.io/gh/rossdrew/emuRox/graphs/sunburst.svg" alt="The current codecov.io coverage chart" width="150" />
 </a>

-The plan was to develop this, a larger personal project, in a TDD (Test Driven Development) centric way, that is via Red-Green testing.
-This means writing failing tests (red) that describe functionality then writing that functionality to make the tests pass (green) and iteratively writing a complete application.
+The plan was to develop in a TDD (Test Driven Development) centric way, that is via Red-Green testing; i.e. writing failing/red tests that describe functionality then writing that functionality to make the tests pass/green and iteratively writing a complete application.
- Here is a list of those that I am using or have used along the way:-

 #### Current technologies

+ Technologies that I have used, liked and continued to use as part of the project...

  - [Trello](https://trello.com/b/ZWcFxEu3/emurox) for work breakdown and project management.
  - [Java](https://www.java.com/)/[JUnit](http://junit.org/junit4/) for basic functionality tests, adding mocks and more expressive syntax with [Mockito](http://site.mockito.org/).
 This includes features such as [Theories](http://junit.org/junit4/javadoc/4.12/org/junit/experimental/theories/Theories.html).